Facts in Five: Development and publication

 Onanian got the idea for Facts in Five after reading in the newspaper supplement This Week that Categories was the favorite word game of the recently deceased President John F. Kennedy.

 It was originally published in 1964 by Advanced Ideas Co of Arlington, Massachusetts.
 In 1967, Facts in Five was acquired by the 3M Company for its bookshelf game series.
 In 1976, 3M divested its game business to Avalon Hill of Baltimore, which published it until 1998, when it disbanded.
 Hasbro bought the rights to Avalon Hill's games, but stopped publishing Facts in Five; the rights reverted to the game's inventor, Rick Onanian.
 In 2007, a new edition was published by University Games.

 Computer Facts in Five, a video game adaptation of Facts in Five, was published by Avalon Hill in 1982.

 Reception

-Games magazine included Facts in Five in their "Top 100 Games of 1980", noting that "you can devise your own trivia games, but you won't come up with something as well put together as Facts In Five."
+Games magazine included Facts in Five in their "Top 100 Games" for 1980 and 1982, saying that "you can devise your own trivia games, but you won't come up with something as well put together as Facts In Five" and describing the changing combinations of categories and letters as an "endlessly absorbing" challenge.

-Games magazine included Facts in Five in their "Top 100 Games of 1982", noting that "the changing combinations of letters and categories keep the challenge endlessly absorbing".